 Two Erroneous Assumptions Stagnated Glass Design for Centuries: (1) Collect all aromas with a small rim opening so none can escape detection, and (2) Ethanol alcohol cannot be separated from other aromas.
 "Just live with it" perfectly describes the attitude of old school tulip glassware users.
 The downside is concentration of the most abundant aroma, nose-numbing ethanol.

-Conventional Glassware: Tall tulip glasses have ridiculously small rim areas which collect all aromas into one tiny location smothered by strong, nose numbing alcohol so it's impossible to identify true character.
-Conventional tulip glass and Glencairn designs are "styled" to be attractive modifications to the old trusted copita, borrowed from Sherry makers centuries ago prior to scientific awareness.
-"Scientific function" is invented by tulip glass marketers to promote sales where no basis in science exists.
+Conventional Glassware: Tall tulip glasses have ridiculously tiny rim areas which collect all aromas into one tiny location smothered by strong, nose numbing alcohol so it's impossible to identify true character.
+Conventional tulip glass and Glencairn designs are "styled" modifications to the old copita, borrowed from Sherry makers centuries ago prior to scientific awareness.
+"Scientific function" is twisted by tulip glass marketers to promote sales where no basis in science exists.

 How do Blenders do it?
 Whisky blenders dilute to 20% ABV with water so they don't blow their nose out in the middle of a crucial blending project.
 Why?
 Because they refuse to accept any glass other than the tall, narrow copita or tulip glass, making it necessary to add water to shut down evaporation and avoid olfactory fatigue.
 Who drinks spirits watered down by half?
 Not the consumer, so why not use a spirits glass designed to handle the alcohol and maximize drinking enjoyment?
 Sadly, that much water changes the aroma profile drastically.
 We have no idea what profile the blenders are blending to.
 Oh yes, its also nice to smell what's inside that rare, expensive bottle.
 Distillers are finally moving out of the dark ages into the scientific age using the best spirits glass available, the NEAT spirits glass, to make head and tail cuts.
 Hopefully blenders will wise up, too.